Lumberjacks, Tie Hacks & River Pigs

 Lumberjacks, Tie Hacks & River Pigs tells the story of the men who laid their lives on the line every time they went out to work.

-The timeline of the logging industry that began in 1875 is chronicled through artifacts, photographs, and documents, that depict what everyday life was like in remote logging camps.
+The timeline of the logging industry that began in 1875 is chronicled through artifacts, photographs, and documents, which depict what life was like in remote logging camps.

-The first commercial saw mill in the Valley was not erected until 1884, but the number of mills increased once the Indian reservation was opened to homesteaders.
+The first commercial sawmill in the Flathead Valley was not erected until 1884, but the number of mills increased once the Indian reservation was opened to homesteaders.

 It was not until the turn of the century that larger mills began popping up, driven by capital from eastern investors.